Queensland Catholic Schools & Colleges Music Festival: The History of the QCMF Acronym

 The festival first carried the name of The Catholic Colleges' Music Festival (CCMF), as early participants came mostly from established Brisbane Independent Colleges, which had a tradition of music established by their founding religious orders.
-Within a few years, the growth of the festival and consequently increasing costs, lead to a search for sponsorship.
+Within a few years, the growth of the festival and consequently increasing costs, led to a search for sponsorship.
 This resulted in the Festival reaching a wider audience and being renamed the Queensland Catholic Colleges' Music Festival (QCCMF) as schools from outside the metropolitan area were coming in numbers to take part in the weekend of music.
 A few years ago the festival the name changed to include the word 'Schools,' to better reflect the name of all participants, thus creating the Queensland Catholic Schools' & Colleges' Music Festival (which would be QCSCMF).
 Whilst this title now accurately reflects the heavy involvement in the festival of Catholic primary and secondary systemic schools from Brisbane and beyond, the organising committee has decided to spare everyone the confusion and retain the acronym of QCMF as it is known by most!

 The QCMF is now a feature event in the annual "Celebrating Catholic Education in Queensland" activities centred on Catholic Education Week in the third week of term 3 each year.
 It is very rewarding for the organising committee that the festival is enthusiastically supported by both Brisbane Catholic Education and the Queensland Catholic Education Commission.
 Both organisations are sponsors of the festival.

 None of this could have been achieved without leadership from the staff, the music parent support group and the administration of Villanova College, which still organises and hosts the annual festival on behalf of Catholic Education in this state.
 May the tradition continue, as the students from Catholic schools throughout the state demonstrate increasing levels of participation and improved performances at the festival as the years roll by.